- VEHICLE REGISTRATION

 Lab Safety: (ORCBS)

 Lab safety is the responsibility of the PI in the lab.
-Most of the necessary training for handling hazardous material is accessible on-line at the Office of Radiation, Chemical and Biological Safety.
-If an employee is working with recombinant DNA or radiation they must attend training sessions at the ORCBS office.
-Please contact ORCBS at 5-0153.
+Most of the necessary training for handling hazardous material is accessible on-line at Environmental Health and Safety, (EHS).
+If an employee is working with recombinant DNA or radiation they must attend training sessions at the EHS office.
+Please contact EHS at 5-0153, or Nichole Daly.